aaronpkelly/aaronpkelly.github.io/posts/withTOCs/howTo_study.md

 - Turn off your phone, disable WIFI
 - Break your study sessions up into blocks of time - use the pomodoro technique
 - Indent your paragraphs!
-- Loci method?
+- Star your Google docs typed assignments so you dont have to hunt through folders to find them, its a one click button to have them all in the same place and start working on them
-- Star your Google docs typed assignments so you dont have to hunt through folders to find them, its a one click button to have them all in the same place and start working on them.
+- Method of loci

 -------------------------------------------------------------------------------
 # Task tracking